Pain Medicine Group

 Twenty million people in the United States have peripheral neuropathy, a condition that can cause pain, numbness, or weakness in various parts of your body and most commonly affects the hands and feet.
 The medical experts at Pain Medicine Group offer the most advanced treatment options for the management of neuropathy.
-If you’re experiencing pain or numbness in your extremities, call one of the Florida offices to schedule an appointment to see Dr. Paul Hurd, MD in Fort Myers, or Mauna M. Radahd, MD or Jason C.Tse, DO in Oviedo, Florida, or use the online booking tool.
+If you’re experiencing pain or numbness in your extremities, call one of the Florida offices to schedule an appointment to see Dr. Mauna M. Radahd, or Dr. Jason C.Tse, in Oviedo, Florida, Dr. Andrea Cordova-Ogg, or Dr. Morgan Callahan, MD in Sarasota Florida, or use the online booking tool.

 Peripheral neuropathy is a medical condition caused by damage to your peripheral nervous system, which consists of the nerves that send signals from your brain and spinal cord to the rest of your body.